Ira Sorkin's System Recycling - Helping the less Fortunate

 In his travels talking to people he made the discovery that many people were having problems with their machines as well or needed one altogether but could not afford it.
 From his experiences he became somewhat knowledgeable about most of the basics and started helping out where he could.
 Thus was born Ira's charitable effort!

-Ira funds his philanthropy mostly himself and only requests that people donate their old machines so that he has parts to use to fix up machines and electronics and give to people in need.
-If people have some money he will charge them less than $70.00 for a full desktop system or a reworked laptop.
-If they are short of funds, he will reduce the price or give the machine to them for free.
-Not only does he provide computers but also takes in flat screen monitors, cables, adaptors and installation CDs and DVDs.
-If the laptops or desktops are in working condition, so much the better.
+Ira funds his philanthropy mostly himself and only requests that people donate their old machines so that he has parts to use to fix up machines and electronics and give to people for free.
+Not only does he provide computers but also takes in flat screen monitors, cables, adapters and installation CDs and DVDs.
+If the laptops or desktops are in working condition, so much the better, but not necessary.
 There is an exceptional need for working laptops.
-All payments received for the repairs he does are set into a fund to purchase more parts to continue his charitable work.
+Any cash donations are set into a fund to purchase more parts to continue his charitable work.

-Ira always requires contact information from everyone who sends him machines.
+Ira always requests contact information from everyone who gives him machines.
 This allows him to determine if there are any files, photos or other important documents on the hard drive.
 If so he will save these files to disk if possible and return them to the owner.
-Then deletes the drive partition and re-formats the drive before using it in another system.
+He then deletes the drive partition and re-formats the drive before using it in another system.
+No information survives.
 If there is a security question, the drives can be removed before donating the machine.
-By deleting the drive partition and reformatting no information survives, but removing the drives is always an option if requested by the donor.

 We know that recycling stations are not as common or easily accessible in many parts of the country.
 Because of this it may be easier and more cost effective to send these items to Ira for disposal.
 It may also be possible to take these donations on your tax returns as charity or a business expense, however that is not guaranteed.
 Even if there are items that Ira cannot use, send your donation anyway as there are always others who can use them.
 If your donation can not be re-purposed, it is very easy in California to legally recycle what is left.